How to play

 TOTAL = 52pts

-If you had selected the same pit stop strategy as Button then your team would receive a further 10pts.
+If you had selected the same pit stop strategy as Hamilton then your team would receive a further 10pts.